Nutzzz/GameFinder/README.md

 ### Xbox Game Pass

-This package used to be deprecated, but I've re-added support in GameFinder [3.0.0](./CHANGELOG.md#300---2023-05-09).
+This package used to be deprecated, but support was re-added in GameFinder [3.0.0](./CHANGELOG.md#300---2023-05-09).
 Xbox Game Pass used to install games inside a `SYSTEM` protected folder, making modding not feasible for the average user.
 You can read more about this [here](https://github.com/Nexus-Mods/NexusMods.App/issues/175).

 Xbox Game Pass is only supported on Windows.